• Skip to primary navigation

 • Play online games with anyone in the world

-Remember we are all in this together and are struggling with the same obstacles and feelings.
-If depression and anxiety is becoming overwhelming please reach out to your medical professionals such as your medical doctor, therapist and psychologists.
+Remember that we are all in this together and are struggling with the same obstacles and feelings.
+If depression and anxiety is becoming overwhelming, please reach out to your medical professionals such as your medical doctor, therapist and psychologists.
 There is help available.

 You might also like